Out of the frying pan and into retire, which kind of came out of the blue.

 Coproduced by Chris Thomas, who had played keyboards on The Beatles’ White Album and produced albums by Roxy Music and the Sex Pistols, Back To The Egg is the most modern and edgy of the Wings albums.
 Some of the spoken media/music mixes directly suggest Robert Fripp’s Exposure, while tracks like “Old Siam, Sir” and “Spin It On” are tightly wound enough to qualify as new wave.
-The knock on Egg is that it’s all over the place: disco, rock, new wave, pop and old tymie music.
+The knock on Egg is that it’s all a bit scrambled: disco, rock, new wave, pop and old tymie music.
 New recruits Juber and Holly suggested a new beginning, but the star-studded Rockestra lineup (John Bonham, John Paul Jones, Pete Townshend, Dave Gilmour, etc.) smacked of a final fling.
 The latter turned out to be the case when McCartney II cropped up the following year.

 Though bomb threats were cited for the band’s demise, the songs tell a different story; Denny Laine’s “Again And Again And Again” is the only thing that separates this from being a Paul McCartney solo album.
 It’s fleshed out, funky, a neptuneful follow-up to V+M’s mix of melodies and medleys.
 Not the first place you should visit, but not a cold outpost either.